 Careful with the ‘free’ financing

-The card’s purchase annual percentage rate (APR) is high, 26.24% as of December 2016.
+While the promotional financing offers are appealing, the Amazon Store cards’ annual percentage rate (APR) is high– 25.99% as of April 1, 2020.
+It is also a variable APR subject to market changes based on the Prime Rate.
 To benefit from the 0% APR, you must pay off your purchases within the introductory period.
-You will be charged interest from the purchase date If you don’t pay the entire purchase within the introductory period or you miss a payment.
+You will be charged interest from the purchase date if you don’t pay the entire purchase within the introductory period, or you miss a payment.
 The total purchases must total $149 or more and $599 or more to qualify for six-month or 12-month financing, respectively.
-The 24-month financing is only available on select items sold by Amazon.com
+The 24-month financing is only available on select purchases over $800 or more by Amazon.com.

 - 0% APR financing (as long as paid in full within the promotional period)